htw-lamer111/xss-vuln/README.md

 # xss-vuln
-This  tool will show xss vulnerabilities im not a good programmer but it is what it is Project isn't dead I'm gonna upload new version soon
+This  tool will show xss vulnerabilities im not a good programmer but it is what it is<br />
+Project isn't dead I'm gonna upload new version soon
 # Install
 ```